 Social skills are critical for all children.
+Emotional self-regulation is part of the developmental process.
 They need to be able to socialize with friends, classmates, teachers, staff, and administration while in school.
 At home and in the community, social skills may be even more important.
 A child who is lost, for example, must know how to identify a safe adult … such as a police officer or security guard … to ask for help.

 Yet, many children suffer from a delay or disruption in healthy social development.
 Social anxiety and fear of speaking to new people affect some children and teens.
 Others are self-conscious and limit free communication in order to avoid saying something silly.